geektrust/findfalcone-reactjs/README.md

 # findfalcone-ui

 This is a sample web app, written in normal Javascript/Jquery, AngularJS and ReactJS.
-It can be run on a Go Web Server or NodeJS Web Server.
+It can be run on a Go Web Server or NodeJS Web Server on Port 4000.

 ## Pre-requisites